dprint/dprint/website/pricing.md

+---
+title: Pricing
+description: Information on how much dprint costs for commercial use.
+---

 # Pricing

 Dprint's CLI will always be **free** for formatting open source projects whose primary maintainer is not a for-profit company.